Cart (0)

 Process — Natural, Washed

 Espresso is the ultimate expression of coffee's utility, versatility, and tactility.
 It needs to propose an enjoyable experience drunk black and paired with milk.
-Therefore, espresso must have prominent sweetness, low acidity, and viscous texture.
+Therefore, espresso should have prominent sweetness, low acidity, and viscous texture.

 Over multi-year partnerships, we work with a small group of producers to rotate the coffee seasonally, so that: